palakraman17/Deep-Learning-Project-AQM/README.md

 - Choose evaluation mode by setting `-evalMode <evalMode>`.
 Evaluation modes are listed below.
 - Since AQM+ takes quite some inference time, it is recommended to run evaluations on parts of the whole dataset, by setting the lower limit and upper limit of test set images using `-expLowerLimit <lowerLimit>`  and `-expUpperLimit <upperLimit>`.
 Test set images inside the range `[lowerLimit, upperLimit)` are used.
 Limits can be a subrange of `[0, 9628)`.
 (There are 9628 images in the test set.)

-#### Evaluation Modes

-- PMR of SL or RL (Abot and Qbot of [Das & Kottur et al., 2017])
-  - `-evalMode QABotsRank`
-- PMR of AQM+
-  - `-evalMode AQMBotRank`

-- Dialog visualization of SL or RL (Abot and Qbot of [Das & Kottur et al., 2017])
-  - `-evalMode dialog -beamSize 5`
-    - [Das & Kottur et al., 2017] uses beam size of 5 as default.
-- Dialog visualization of AQM+
-  - `-evalMode AQMdialog`

-#### Options for data location

-`resources/` is used as the root data directory if no option is given and the directory exists.

-If you want, it is okay to change the directory name to `data/`.
-The program will still run fine without the need of additional options.

-If you want to change the root data directory to something other than `resources/` or `data/`, use `-dataRoot <directory>`.

-##### For NSML users (in NAVER Corp.)

-`run nsml -d <dataset> -e evaluate.py -a "<options>"` would automatically set the paths of data and checkpoints to those inside `<dataset>`.
-No additional options are necessary.

-Use `aqm_all` as dataset if you don't want to upload your own.

 #### Checkpoint options for AQM+

 - Delta